swertz/momemta.github.io/docs/in-depth/calling-momemta.md

 std::vector<std::pair<double, double>> weights = weight.computeWeights({p1, p2, p3, p4}, met);
 ```

+!!! note ""
-> *The MET is an optional argument*
+    The MET is an optional argument

+!!! note ""
-> *The LorentzVectors are expected to be expressed in the `PxPyPzE<double>` basis*
+    The LorentzVectors are expected to be expressed in the `PxPyPzE<double>` basis

 The function starts the Monte-Carlo integration: the integrand function is called a large number of times, each time passing as input a phase-space point vector (where the length of the vector is the dimensionality of the integrated phase-space) with elements lying between 0 and 1, and returning as output the integrated function evaluated on this point.

 `computeWeights()` returns a vector of pairs (weight, uncertainty) (at the moment, this vector only has one entry) which can then be stored by the user.

+!!! tip ""
-> *The phase-space points are associated with a weight, given that they are not distributed uniformly in the phase-space, but according to the importance function defined by Vegas.
-In most use cases this weight is not needed by the user since Cuba automatically takes it into account when computing the integral, however it can still be retrieved through the `cuba::ps_weight` input tag (see [here](configuration-file.md#defaults)).*
+    The phase-space points are associated with a weight, given that they are not distributed uniformly in the phase-space, but according to the importance function defined by Vegas.
+In most use cases this weight is not needed by the user since Cuba automatically takes it into account when computing the integral, however it can still be retrieved through the `cuba::ps_weight` input tag (see [here](configuration-file.md#defaults)).